-Machine learning algorithms analyze data between elements to detect patterns and correlations on purchases.
+Machine learning algorithms analyze data between elements to detect patterns and correlations in purchases.
 The analyst will then analyze this data and develop a strategy to boost sales, create a timely delivery, and manage your inventory stocks.

 The combination of big data and machine learning allows you to manage your inventory better.
 That’s because you can identify what products are selling well throughout the year or during a particular season.
-This can prevent fluctuating stocks, which can make or break your month on month and year on year sales.
+This can prevent fluctuating stocks, which can make or break your month-on-month and year-on-year sales.

 You can also use extensive data analysis to track demand, ensuring that you get the right amount of inventory.
 You will also get to determine the right amount of products that are needed for specific periods.